Unit 2 Ferry Wharf

-Thanks for sharing this, Josh.
-At 17, I graduated from High School in Brazil and opted to apply for Law University.
-At that time (1998), Mercosur was a trend topic in the region, so I combined my Law studies with a technical course in international trade.
+Thanks for sharing this, Alex.
+At 17, I graduated from High School in Brazil and opted to apply to Law University.
+At that time (1998), Mercosur was a trending topic in the region, so I combined my Law studies with a technical course in international trade.
 My internship for the technical course was at Bayer S/A in the Supply Chain Department.

 What makes me most enthusiastic about working with Customs and Trade is that it’s all (or will be!) based on harmonized provisions – this is by nature a global career.
 Professionals in this area speak the same language – though in different ways.
 The position of Legal Director empowers me to interact with different industries at all business levels.
 Working with international organizations and government officials enables me to exercise my analytical mindset in comprehending the legal provisions and translating those into workable and compliant solutions.

 From a people management perspective, being responsible to educate and coach young professionals in this area is certainly an opportunity I don’t take for granted.
 They’re the future!